Frequently asked questions

 What are the additional costs beyond tuition?

-Students are responsible for the parking fees at area hospitals, uniforms, books, CPR, medical exam, background check, drug screen, lunch, professional organization fees, and registry exam fees.
-A $300 Registration Fee is due upon acceptance.
-A $1,000 Lab Fee and $550 Technology Fee are due with the first tuition payment.
+Students are responsible for the parking fees at area hospitals, uniforms, books, CPR, medical exam, background check, drug screen, immunization tracker, lunch, professional organization fees, and registry exam fees.
+A $300 Enrollment Fee is due upon acceptance.
+A $1,000 Lab Fee and $500 Technology Fee are due with the first tuition payment.

 What are the hours of the program?